WPChill/rsvp/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 1.8.3 =
+* Modified the guest emails so that it would appear from the email specified in the option.
+* Added the RSVP Options page as a sub-menu item under RSVP Plugin
+* Added in an option to hide the email address

 = 1.8.2 =
 * Fixed a bug with the new email field that made it so guests couldn't be added